Mental Health Medications | Drugs Used To Treat Mental Illnesses

 • benzodiazepines, such as alprazolam (Xanax), clonazepam (Klonopin), and diazepam (Valium)

 Common side effects of these medications include drowsiness, dizziness, and headache.
-Also, benzodiazepines pose a high risk of physical dependence.
-That’s why many doctors only prescribe them for short-term use.
+Also, benzodiazepines pose a high risk of physical dependence, which is why many doctors only prescribe them for short-term use.

 Antidepressants

 As the name suggests, antidepressant medications are typically used to treat depression.
-They can also ease symptoms of other conditions, including anxiety disorders, OCD, and PTSD.
+They can also ease symptoms of other conditions, including anxiety disorders and PTSD.

 The most common antidepressants include: